The difficulty of getting back on your feet after an injury is something that many people are unfortunately familiar with.

 When the course of action above fails to work for whatever reason, you can phone one of Roche Legal’s personal injury lawyers for free initial advice.
 Knowing your rights and entitlements early can be invaluable, especially when strict time limits apply which could prevent you from making a claim later.

-If your workers compensation claim is rejected and you find yourself in a situation where you’re unable to work and medical bills keep piling up, a lawyer can potentially help you recover your costs by:
+If your workers compensation claim is rejected or closed and you find yourself in a situation where you’re unable to work and medical bills keep piling up, a lawyer can potentially help you recover your costs by:

 - representing you in making an appeal to the Workers’ Compensation Regulator to have the workers’ compensation insurer overturn their decision (or if your appeal to the regulator fails, a further appeal to the Queensland Industrial Relations Commission); or